junxit/us-congress-bills-117/bill.md

 ## § 9.
 Authorization of appropriations

-There is authorized to be appropriated to the Secretary for grants to implement this Act, $14,000,000 for the first fiscal year beginning after the date of the enactment of this Act and for each fiscal year thereafter.
+There is authorized to be appropriated to the Secretary to carry out this Act, $14,000,000 for the first fiscal year beginning after the date of the enactment of this Act and for each fiscal year thereafter.